ChiranthR30/Python-Microservices-Web-App/README.md

 # Python-Microservices-Web-App
-A simple web app for better understanding of working of microservices using python and react.
+A simple web app for better understanding of working of Microservices using Python and React.\
-The web app provides basic CRUD operations where a product can be liked and the likes are displayed in real-time.
+Used Django Framework to handle admin backend ,Flask for the app's main backend and ReactJS for the frontend to display products.
+Docker for running each of these services as containers.\
+Key Technologies - Docker,Django,Flask,RabbitMQ,ReactJS,TypeScript